Cape Gopher Snake, a beautiful Baja California Mexican subspecies,

 11. Pituophis insulanus (Klauber, 1946)

-12. Pituophis lineaticollis lineaticollis (Cope, 1861) Cincuate Bull Snake(Mexican- Lined bull snake)
+12. Pituophis lineaticollis lineaticollis (Cope, 1861) Cincuate Bull Snake(Mexican- Lined bull)

-13. Pituophis lineaticollis gibsoni (Stuart, 1954) Guatamalan Bull Snake (Gibson's bull snake)
+13. Pituophis lineaticollis gibsoni (Stuart, 1954) Guatamalan Bull Snake (Gibson's bull)

 14. Pituophis melanoleucus lodingi (Blanchard, 1924) Black Pine Snake